gyselroth/balloon-helm/README.md

     --set balloon.url=https://balloon.local
 ```

+The balloon should now be installed and available.
+You may authenticate using the default admin user:

+Username: admin<br/>
+Password: admin<br/>

 ## Configuration

 The following table lists the configurable parameters of the balloon sub charts and their default values.